TARAAI/Read-Write/docs/graphql.md

 ### Does NoSQL mean NoRelationships?

 No. All data has relationships.
-NoSQL models data relationships.
-The real different is **NoSQL scales with GigaBytes.
+NoSQL models data relationships differently.
+The real different is
+**NoSQL scales with GigaBytes.
 MySQL scales with GigaHertz**.

 _RDBMSs_ (MySQL being the most prominent) were built in an era of Morse's Law.
 CPU doubled every 18 months.
 Data was _normalized_ with